DD Awareness Month

 Summit DD team member playing with a child at the Speech Language Pathology Playgroup.

 DD Awareness Month isn't just a Summit DD celebration.
 Our Summit County partners are getting into the fun.
-Check out these inclusive opportunities that local organizations have put together to help celebrate inclusion and people of all abilities
+Check out these inclusive opportunities in the community that local organizations have put together to help celebrate inclusion and people of all abilities.

 National Disability Awareness Month History